 You should not find me on the popular websites like QR Zed.
 Instead, you find me here.
 It's cheaper, more or less under my control, and more fun.

-Amateur radio registration info': Also available for no charge from FCC.gov or ARRL.org websites call sign search:
+Amateur radio registration info': Also available for no charge from FCC.gov, ARRL.org, Callook.info, wa5lru.org (University of Arkansas Amateur Radio Club), hamdb.org, and other websites call sign search:

 SMITH, ROBERT H, KZ4JC